slytechroot/FirstGitProject/README.md

 ### Welcome ### 👋

 <BR> Please use caution when running the scripts in this repo.
-Some of them are gathered from the Internet and have not been fully tested for production.
-I am making it YOUR responsibility to READ the code before you execute it and you decide how you use it.<BR> Some scripts and articles date back to Windows 2000-XP days, so they are not the most modern; improving them is your responsibility.
+Some of them are gathered from the Internet and have not been fully tested for production. <BR> Some scripts and articles date back to Windows 2000-XP days, so they are not the most modern; improving them is your responsibility.
 <BR><BR>
 What I do for fun these days:
 - TryHackMe training and machines